-The StR-ESFRI 2Project is led by the institute of the ESFRI Chair and the project members include experienced entities from Italy, Greece and Germany with strong involvement in ESFRI and its activities.
+The StR-ESFRI 2Project is led by the institute of the ESFRI Chair and the project members include experienced entities from Italy, Greece, Germany and the Czech Republic with strong involvement in ESFRI and its activities.

-EU programmes represent a major source of funding for the University of Milan, which up to February 2014 has signed 145 contracts with the EU under the 7th Framework Programme (2007-2013), for a total value of € 49.185.139.
-4 more projects are currently in the negotiation phase.The Department of Physics hosts research activities in various domains of fundamental and applied Physics.
-The Department employs about 80 research staff members, and 40 administrative and technical staff units.
+The University’s researchers occupy leading positions in numerous research programmes conducted both at a national and international level.
+U programmes represent a major source of funding for the University of Milan, which has signed 147 grants under the 7th Framework Programme (2007-2013), for a total value of € 50.344.153, and 70 grants up to December 2017 under the Horizon 2020 Programme, for a total value of more than € 19.000.000.
+The Department of Physics hosts research activities in various domains of fundamental and applied Physics.
+The Department employs 49 professors, 34 researchers and 32 administrative and technical staff units.
 Several Italian and foreign students of the PhD School and Post-Docs contribute to the research activities of the Department.